NSO-developer/nso-sso-duo-integration---native/README.md

 More detail about the configuration, check the deployment guide in "extra/doc/deployment_guide.doc"

 ## Tested Enviorment
 NSO Version: >=6.3.0
-However, for NSO Version 6.1.11 and 6.2.4 also works fine with no problem CLI 2FA is tested based on Ubuntu 24 with package-challenge feature
+However, for NSO Version 6.1.11 and 6.2.4 also works fine with no problem.
+CLI 2FA is tested based on Ubuntu 24 with package-challenge feature

 ## Use the PoC code.